 A couple of teammates become defensive, and Ginny angrily rejects their explanations.
-She even dismisses the fact-based explanations that show it was Ginny herself who disregarded the original deadline estimates and defined an overly ambitious project deadline on her own.
+She even dismisses the fact-based reasons that show Ginny herself disregarded the original deadline estimates and defined an overly ambitious project deadline on her own.

-Pride is an emotional barrier to communication that inhibits healthy communication in several ways.
+Pride is an emotional barrier that inhibits healthy communication in several ways.

 For one, pride as an emotion implies you take pride in what you say and do.
-This, in turn, implies, you talk more than you listen — and active listening is an important skill of effective communicators.
+When this feeling gets the better of you, you might talk more than you listen — and active listening is an essential skill of effective communicators.

 As a result, teammates become wary of inviting you to brainstorming sessions — because your idea always needs to be the best one, or else you become difficult to work with.

 Example of a communication barrier based on pride